loginextsolutions/docs/source/index.html.md

 }

 ```
-With this API, you will be able to update the order information unless and until that order is not dispatched and not associated with any Trip.
+With this API, you will be able to update the crate and line items information for one order at a time until that order is not dispatched and not associated with any Trip.
-You can pass multiple order reference IDs and can update one or more parameters.
+You can pass multiple crate and line items.

 ### Request